SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 I mainly use electroencephalogram (EEG) and reaction time measures to investigate these topics.<br />
 <details>
 <summary><i>What is bilingual language control?<i></summary>
 For bilinguals, both languages are often active simultaneously, even when only one is required.
 This process could lead to frequent unintended cross-language intrusions, but such errors are rare in spontaneous speech and the laboratory.
-Therefore, a **bilingual language control** mechanism is proposed to allow bilinguals to select which language to use at a given moment and in a given context.
-This control mechanism also enables bilinguals to switch between languages during the same conversationunderlies.
+Therefore, a bilingual language control mechanism is proposed to allow bilinguals to select which language to use at a given moment and in a given context.
+This control mechanism also enables bilinguals to switch between languages during the same conversation.
 </details>

 <style>